rishistrive/candidate_homework/README.md

 # Candidate Homework

 Thank you for your interest in working with Catalyst!
 This repo is a boilerplate Rails 5.2 application that is in need of some work.
-Below are two prompts for changes to this application, and we want to see how you solve this application.
+Below are two prompts for changes that are needed.
+We want to see how you approach these challenges.
 Completing this this work should not take more than two or three hours.

 ## How to submit

 To get started, please fork this repo, and create a new branch with your name.
 When finished working, open a pull request from you feature branch containing all of your changes, into the master branch within your fork.
-That way we can see the changes, and comment and ask questions.
+That way we can see the changes, comment, and ask questions.

 ## Getting started